 1793: Norfolk County was formed and Weymouth was made a part of it, no longer being a part of Suffolk County.

 1797: Weymouth’s first permanent school committee was established.

 1798-1800: The United States fought an undeclared war with France.

 1701-1800: The old Plymouth Post Road, now Commercial Street, served as the main route through Weymouth.
 Stage coaches stopped in Weymouth Landing at the Wales Inn and in East Weymouth at the Rice Tavern.
 Wales Inn became the rectory of Sacred Heart Church and the Rice Tavern became the Peck Funeral Home.
 Horses were watered at Avonia Spring at the corner of Essex and Commercial Streets.

 1800: According to the federal census, Weymouth’s population was 1,803.

-1804: The New Bedford and Bridgewater Turnpike Corporation was chartered on February 29.
+February 29, 1804: The New Bedford and Bridgewater Turnpike Corporation was chartered.
 Its northern terminus was its junction with the Weymouth and Braintree Turnpike (now known as Route 53).
 Today this road is known as Route 18/Main Street in Weymouth.
 Weymouth’s first post office was established at Weymouth Landing.

 1808: The first factory for shoemaking was constructed by James Tirrell.
 Previously shoes had been made in homes and sheds (which became known as “ten footers”) or by itinerant shoe workers.